Anurag-30/jenkins/JenkinsPipelineAsCode/README.md

 Solution: You can override the jnlp to custom by adding the jnlp container in yaml file of the pod.

-3. A seed job can be used to set up a pipeline job
+3. A seed job can be used to set up a foler and a pipeline job.